Article Overview: Living in Arizona & Moving to Arizona

 A bunch of our communities regularly make it onto those “Safest Cities” lists.
 You know the ones I’m talking about – places like Gilbert, Chandler, and Scottsdale.
 Here, you can often find that small-town feel where neighbors know each other, and it’s not uncommon to see kids riding bikes or playing in parks without a worry.

 Even in the larger cities like Phoenix or Tucson, you’ve got neighborhoods that boast crime rates well below the national average.
 Now, don’t get me wrong, like anywhere, you’ve got to be aware and take sensible precautions.
 But all in all, it’s nice to live somewhere where the evening news isn’t always full of doom and gloom, and you can leave your house without double-checking the locks three times.
 It’s one of those quality-of-life things that really makes a difference.

 #10.
 Cultural opportunities

-Arizona’s unique location, as mentioned above, means there’s a lot of cultural opportunities for all residents to enjoy.
+Arizona’s unique location (more on that below) means there’s a lot of cultural opportunities for all residents to enjoy.
 Cultural festivals and art shows are a year-round occurrence while living in Arizona.